currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-questionnaire(noun) (The respondents filled in the questionnaire., I checked all the boxes on the questionnaire., The company sent a questionnaire to all employees.) ::: Fragebogen, Umfrage, Fragenkatalog surge(noun) (The surge in temperatures in the summer was not unexpected., The surge in demand was very beneficial for the company., An electrical surge damaged the computer., The minister's speech caused a surge of enthusiasm., We sat at the beach and listened to the surge.) ::: Anstieg, Überspannung, Welle to surge(verb) (We opened the doors and people surged into the hall., It was raining, and the waves were surging around the pier.) ::: strömen, wogen, drängen to produce(verb) (The farm mainly produces milk and cheese., The country produces many goods and exports them abroad., The synergy of hydrogen and oxygen produces water., The filament heats up and produces light., The factory produces high-quality tools., I work for a company which produces cars., My online search only produced two hits., The company produces tailored suits for men., The new operating system only produces more errors., Many people worked in mines to produce coal., Please produce the necessary documents at the counter.) ::: produzieren, erzeugen, fertigen produce(noun) (Organic produce can be bought in the farm shop.) ::: Produkte, Produkt, Erzeugnisse incentive(noun) (The gold medal was an incentive for him to improve his performance further., My termination was a good incentive to look for a better job., The medal was an incentive for him to improve his performance even more.) ::: Anreiz, Anreize, Ansporn to enforce(verb) (The police are going to enforce the new regulation., The sentence was enforced.) ::: durchsetzen, vollstrecken, durchführen
+questionnaire(noun) (The respondents filled in the questionnaire., I checked all the boxes on the questionnaire., The company sent a questionnaire to all employees.) ::: Fragebogen, Umfrage, Fragenkatalog surge(noun) (The surge in temperatures in the summer was not unexpected., The surge in demand was very beneficial for the company., An electrical surge damaged the computer., The minister's speech caused a surge of enthusiasm., We sat at the beach and listened to the surge.) ::: Anstieg, Überspannung, Welle to surge(verb) (We opened the doors and people surged into the hall., It was raining, and the waves were surging around the pier.) ::: strömen, wogen, drängen produce(noun) (Organic produce can be bought in the farm shop.) ::: Produkte, Produkt, Erzeugnisse incentive(noun) (The gold medal was an incentive for him to improve his performance further., My termination was a good incentive to look for a better job., The medal was an incentive for him to improve his performance even more.) ::: Anreiz, Anreize, Ansporn to enforce(verb) (The police are going to enforce the new regulation., The sentence was enforced.) ::: durchsetzen, vollstrecken, durchführen